 Services are often provided in freestanding, licensed facilities located in a community setting or a specialty unit within a licensed healthcare facility.
 Such programs rely on the treatment community as a therapeutic agent.
 The interdisciplinary team is made up of appropriately credentialed clinical staff including addictions counselors, social workers, licensed professional counselors, and allied health professionals who provide residential oversight.
-Telephone or in-person consultation with a physician is a required support, but on-site physicians are not required.
+Access to a physician via telephone or in-person consultation must be available; however, on-site physicians are not required.

-Comprehensive, multifaceted treatment is provided to individuals with psychological problems, and chaotic or unsupportive interpersonal relationships, criminal justice histories, and antisocial value systems.
+Comprehensive, multifaceted treatment is provided to individuals with psychological problems, chaotic or unsupportive interpersonal relationships, criminal justice histories, and/or antisocial value systems.
 The level of current instability is of such severity that the individual is in imminent danger if not in a 24-hour treatment setting.
 Treatment promotes abstinence from substance use, arrest, and other negative behaviors to effect change in the members' lifestyle, attitudes, and values, and focuses on stabilizing current severity and preparation to continue treatment in less intensive levels of care.